daniel-wrench/reynolds_scales_project/README.md

 - Added new variables such as cross-helicity and elsasser decay rates
 - Calculating db/B0 slightly differently
 - Previous dataset had mistake of Bwind being retained despite high missing %
+- Added 2 more months of data (Nov and Dec 2022)

 -np avg =8.6, vs. 8.3
 -tp = 11.9, vs. 15.8